zbobyuan/JJ-s-XMR-STAK-HashRate-Monitor-and-Restart-Tool/README.md

 				If you do not wish to use some or all of them just REMARK (use a #) out the lines below where they are defined in the USER VARIABLES SECTION.
-				All executable files must be in the same folder as the script.
+				!!!!
+All executable files must be in the same folder as the script. !!!!
+				!!!!
+PATHS ARE NOT SUPPORTED (FOR NOW ANYWAY) !!!!

 	Configuration: See below in the script for configuration items.